-All investments in the asset management products of UniCredit Bank Austria AG for which plausible data on the sustainability factors were available on the reporting date were taken into account for the calculation of the sustainability factors (Principle Adverse Impact (PAI) Indicators).
-Investments are securities - i.e. shares, bonds and fund units - but not deposits with banks.
-The items relevant to the respective indicator are used to calculate the individual PAIs.
-For PAI 1 to 14 from Table 1 as well as PAI 4 from Table 2 and PAI 9 from Table 3, equities and bond issues by companies including banks and international organizations were relevant.
-Sovereign bonds were included as relevant investments for PAI 15 and 16 from Table 1.
-PAI 17 and 18 from Table 1 were not included due to the lack of real estate investments.
+For the calculation of the sustainability factors (Principle Adverse Impact (PAI) Indicators), all investments in UniCredit Bank Austria AG's asset management products for which plausible data on the sustainability factors was available as of the reporting date were considered.
+Investments include securities - i.e., shares, bonds, and fund units - but not deposits with credit institutions.
+Fund holdings that could not be calculated, as well as other investments for which no data was available, accounted for an average of 6.19% of total investments in 2024 (15.83% in 2023) and were not included in the calculation.
+When calculating the individual PAIs, the positions relevant to the respective indicator are used.
+For PAIs 1 to 14 in Table 1, as well as PAI 4 in Table 2, and PAI 9 in Table 3, equity and bond issues by companies, including banks, and international organizations, were relevant.
+For PAI 15 and 16 from Table 1, government bonds were included as relevant investments.
+PAI 17 and 18 from Table 1 were not considered due to the lack of real estate investments.

-For all calculations, only those investments were included for which data was available on the reporting date.
-This means that each PAI value was determined from the items that are relevant for the PAI and for which data was available.
+For all calculations, only those investments for which data were available as of the reporting dates were included.
+Thus, each PAI value was determined from the items relevant to the PAI and for which data were available.
 Data availability was still inadequate in some areas.
-For the factors emissions to water (PAI 8), hazardous and radioactive waste (PAI 9) and gender pay gap (PAI 12), data was only available for a small proportion of the companies in asset management.
-The aforementioned data fields are therefore not meaningful in the assessment.
+For the factors emissions to water (PAI 8), hazardous and radioactive waste (PAI 9), and gender pay gap (PAI 12), data was only available for a small portion of the companies in asset management.
+Therefore, the aforementioned data fields are not meaningful for the assessment.

-The minimum standards of UniCredit Bank Austria AG (exclusion criteria are very serious violations of the UN Global Compact; extraction of hydrocarbons using controversial techniques or in areas with high environmental impact; controversial, nuclear or morally unacceptable weapons; extraction of thermal coal or generation of energy from thermal coal; countries that do not meet the re quirements of the Financial Action Task Force (FATF) or that have not signed the 2015 Paris Agreement; in some cases with turnover limits for companies or share limits for funds) apply to all asset management.
-In asset management products without a sustainable investment approach, the most important negative impacts on sustainability factors are not explicitly taken into account in order not to restrict the investment universe too much.
-In the sustainable asset management mandates, the most important negative impacts on investment decisions on sustainability factors are taken into account.
-The following measures have been implemented for this purpose: most indicators are already taken into account in the investment process prior to purchase.
-Secondly, portfolio positions are monitored on a quarterly basis.
+UniCredit Bank Austria AG's minimum standards (exclusion criteria include very serious violations of the UN Global Compact; extraction of hydrocarbons using controversial techniques or in areas with high environmental impact; controversial, nuclear, or morally unacceptable weapons; mining of thermal coal or generation of energy from thermal coal; countries that do not meet the requirements of the Financial Action Task Force (FATF) or that have not signed the 2015 Paris Agreement; some with turnover limits for companies or share limits for funds) apply to all asset management.
+Asset management products without a sustainable investment approach do not explicitly consider the most significant negative impacts on sustainability factors in order to avoid overly restricting the investment universe.
+Sustainable asset management mandates consider the most significant negative impacts on investment decisions based on sustainability factors.
+The following measures have been implemented to this end: Most indicators are considered in the investment process even before purchase.
+Furthermore, existing positions are monitored guarterly.

-Description of policies to identify and prioritize principle adverse impacts on sustainability factors
+Description of policies to identify and prioritise principle adverse impacts on sustainability factors

-In the Article 8 asset management products of UniCredit Bank Austria AG launched at the end of 2023, those PAI indicators were taken into account that are relevant for the respective asset class or issuer and for which a sufficient database is available.
-These indicators are environmental factors in the areas of climate protection and biodiversity on the one hand, and social indicators in the areas of human rights, principles of the UN Global Compact and gender diversity in management bodies on the other.
+UniCredit Bank Austria AG's Article 8 asset management products, launched at the end of 2024, incorporate those PAI indicators that are relevant to the respective asset class or issuer and for which a sufficient data basis is available.
+These indicators include ecological factors in the areas of climate protection and biodiversity, and social indicators in the areas of human rights, the principles of the UN Global Compact, and gender diversity in management bodies.

-In addition, there are requirements that apply to all investments in asset management products, such as the ban on controversial weapons and the avoidance of investments in thermal coal.
+In addition, there are requirements that apply to all investments in the asset management products, such as the prohibition of controversial weapons and the avoidance of investments in thermal coal.